ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Gitea - Part 4 - Gitea server.md

     - The `https` port redirects the requests reaching the `443` port to the `3000`, because that's where the Gitea server is truly listening in its container.

     - It has exactly the same `prometheus.io` annotations that were specified in the previous `StatefulSet`.
 Notice how the `prometheus.io/port` annotation has the same number as in the `targetPort` of the `https` port.
-This seems to be the recommended thing to do, at leat according to [this article](https://devopscube.com/setup-prometheus-monitoring-on-kubernetes/).
+This seems to be the recommended thing to do, at least according to [this article](https://devopscube.com/setup-prometheus-monitoring-on-kubernetes/).

 ### _Gitea `Service`'s FQDN or DNS record_